colbyn/colbyn/COMMUNITY-BUILDING.md

 Overall, it’s probably time for me to take a break from computers and all online activities, to renew my energy and refresh my thoughts.

-While preparing for such, I’m looking for some topics to ponder.
+While preparing for such, I’m looking for some topics to ponder in my trip.
 I'm considering historical examples of community building and perhaps social entrepreneurship.
 Which I thought I’d write some miscellaneous notes on based on what I’ve read in the past.
 Perhaps when I return I’ll write up something interesting based on the following.

 ---